Joint Base Cape Cod

-The Joint Base Cape Cod is a state-designated joint base created by the Commonwealth of Massachusetts and the United States War Department in 1935.
+The Joint Base Cape Cod is a state-designated joint base created by the Commonwealth of Massachusetts and the United States Department of Defense in 1935.
 Governor James Curley signed the state bill to allocate and purchase land for a military facility, and establishing a formal commission to manage this new state military property and personnel.
 After 22000 acre of land was secured on Cape Cod, the Massachusetts National Guard began erecting tents and a basic training program in the following year.
-Formerly the Massachusetts Military Reservation, it was renamed in 2013 to Joint Base Cape Cod by Massachusetts; although having a name similar to many federal military installations, it has no federal recognition.
+Originally named Camp Edwards, and renamed as the Massachusetts Military Reservation, it was renamed in 2013 to Joint Base Cape Cod by Massachusetts; although having a name similar to many federal military installations, it has no federal recognition.

 1970s

 Otis Air National Guard Base underwent boundary changes in 1975.
 This realignment included these installations: Otis Air National Guard Base, Camp Edwards, and the Coast Guard Air Station Cape Cod.

 Cape Cod Space Force Station was created when the air force returned in 1978.
 The U.S. Air Force constructed the Precision Acquisition Vehicle Entry Phased Array Warning System (PAVE PAWS).
 PAVE PAWS is designed to detect airborne ballistic missiles and monitor orbiting satellites.